mawrkus/pull-request-review-guide/README.md

 • [Go top](#-guidelines) •

-#### Don't take it personally / Take some distance
+#### Don't take it personally / Keep an open mind

-There's a difference between who you are and what you do.
-What you do can always be improved through constructive and respectful feedback.

 If you receive negative feedback, take some distance, assume the best intention from the reviewer and try to evaluate your code critically, as if someone else had written it.
+Should you feel offended, ask for some explanations before reacting.

-Always keep in mind that it's not about you, it's about a better software craft.
+Always keep in mind that it's not about you, it's about a better code, a better project built with your colleagues, a better software craft.

 • [Go top](#-guidelines) •